Here Is What You Own in Your College Fund!

 Visa – A large credit card company.
 They make a lot of money by lending money to people for things they can’t yet afford.
 Be careful with credit cards; the debt can be hard to get out of because they charge so much in interest.

-Charter Communications – Another communications company similar to Comcast.
+Charter Communications – Another communications company Comcast.

 Walt Disney – You’ve been to Disneyland; they also make movies and recently came out with Disney Plus, which, as you know, is like Netflix or Amazon Prime.